Konain-Raza/Konain-Raza/README.md

+# Hey, img src='https://images.app.goo.gl/jJJd3iKdeLATakj39' style="height: 400px;"/>
-# Hey, I'm Konain Raza! 🚀
+I'm Konain Raza! 🚀

 🌟 **Introduction:**
 I'm a curious soul with a love for exploring the depths of technology and human behavior.
 From unraveling the mysteries of the mind to crafting elegant code, I thrive on challenges that expand my horizons.